3design/gbc/README.md

 ### Building and Deploying
 The public version of the website will be built and deployed automatically when a commit is made to the `master` branch of this repository.
 To run the build script locally, follow the instructions in ["Running Locally"](#running-locally), replacing the final step with the command `npm build`.

+### This addition is to force the site to build.
+Desregard